 Acer has recently announced yet another ground-breaking monitor at the Next@Acer event.
-The Acer Predator X27 will feature 144Hz refresh rate with Nvidia G-Sync HDR and 4K resolution.
+The Acer Predator X27 will feature 144Hz refresh rate with Nvidia G-SYNC HDR and 4K resolution.
 Back in January, Acer had also announced a gaming monitor with the same specifications, the Acer Predator XB272-HDR, which took all of us by storm.

-In combination with the peak brightness of 1,000 nits, higher contrast ratio, HDR (High Dynamic Range) support, and the local dimming in 384 individually controlled zones, the image quality of this gaming beast will be otherworldly and drastically change the way video games look.
+In combination with the peak brightness of 1,000 nits, higher contrast ratio, HDR (High Dynamic Range) support, and the local dimming in 384 individually controlled zones, the image quality of this gaming beast will be otherworldly and drastically change the way compatible video games look.

 The Acer Predator X27 HDR display will feature AU Optronics’ M270QAN02.2 AHVA panel which is responsible for the high brightness and refresh rate combination.
 The AHVA panel, essentially an IPS, also ensures the impeccable 178-degree viewing angles, a rapid 4ms response time, and consistent colors.

-Those with G-Sync compatible Nvidia graphics card will be able to synchronize the monitor’s refresh rate with the GPU’s frame rate and thus gain a more steady FPS (Frames Per Second) rate which will eliminate screen tearing and stuttering as well as reduce the input lag and prevent fluctuating of the FPS.
+Those with G-SYNC compatible Nvidia graphics cards will be able to synchronize the monitor’s refresh rate with the GPU’s frame rate and thus gain a more steady FPS (Frames Per Second) rate which will eliminate screen tearing and stuttering as well as reduce the input lag and prevent fluctuating of the FPS.

 The difference between 144Hz and 60Hz in fast-paced video games is nowadays clear to everyone.
 In competitive gaming, a 144Hz gaming monitor gives the players a colossal advantage over the other players with regular monitors due to imperceptible latency and tearing as well as an overall smoother performance.

 Design & Connectivity